 Seattle Aquarium is working to co-create solutions to biodiversity loss, support climate resilient ecosystems and communities, and build the capacity of local organizations and other experts to lead conservation efforts from Seattle to the Indo-Pacific.

-Working with more than 60 global partners from more than 10 countries, Seattle Aquarium is advancing conservation initiatives in the Coral Triangle, including saving sharks from extinction in Indonesia and investing in coastal restoration and protections in Malaysia.
+Working with more than 70 ReShark partners from 15 countries, Seattle Aquarium is advancing conservation initiatives in the Coral Triangle, including recovering threatened Indo-Pacific leopard sharks in Indonesia.
+Read National Geographic’s coverage of this work.